SoftRobotics-MuM/docs/Hardware/silicone-casting.md

 > Make sure that there are no gaps for the silicone to leak out!
 You can use tape to seal them.

 ## Prepare your workspace
-Make sure to get some paper towels ready.
+- Make sure to get some paper towels ready.
+- Line the vacuum bell with paper towels.

-Put on rubber gloves.
+- Put on rubber gloves.

 ## Casting
 ### 1. Determine the amount of silicone you need.